Smooth Bilevel Programming for Sparse Regularization

 \section{Acknowledgments}

-The work of G. Peyr\'e was supported by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d'avenir'' program, reference ANR19-P3IA-0001 (PRAIRIE 3IA Institute) and by the European Research Council (ERC project NORIA).
+The work of G. Peyr\'e was supported by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d'avenir'' program, reference ANR19-P3IA-0001 (PRAIRIE 3IA Insti- tute) and by the European Research Council (ERC project NORIA).